d-darwin/darwin-vue-ui/README.md

 See more in component code: '@dariwn-studio/ui-vue/components/containers/DTypography.vue'.
 * **DButton**.
 Renders button of various appearance and behavior.
 Customisable focus-visible presented.
 See more in component code: '@dariwn-studio/ui-vue/components/atoms/DButton.vue'.
+* **DCheckbox**.
+Renders checkbox of various appearance.
+Customisable focus-visible presented.
+See more in component code: '@dariwn-studio/ui-vue/components/atoms/DCheckbox.vue'.
 * **DCopyright**.
 Renders standard copyright string with company name and years.
 See more in component code: '@dariwn-studio/ui-vue/components/atoms/DCopyright.vue'.
 * **DInput**.
 Renders input field of various appearance.